raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 that means sending a TLS close_notify followed by a TCP FIN, or the equivalents for other protocols.
-Where this specification requires a connection to be closed gracefully, the requirement to initiate that graceful close is placed on the client.
-This is to place the burden of TCP's TIME-WAIT state on the client rather than the server.
+Where this specification requires a connection to be closed gracefully, the requirement to initiate that graceful close is placed on the client, to place the burden of TCP's TIME-WAIT state on the client rather than the server.

 Where this specification says, "forcibly abort," that means sending a TCP RST,